 A Global State of Pareidolia involved cross-disciplinary dialogue with local scientists, researchers and others in the exploration of issues of perception and narrative.
 It was developed with Lindsay Seers and Fotogalleriet.

-PRAKSIS and Norsk Kuratorforening (The Norwegian Association of Curators) are pleased to work with curator and writer, Natasha Marie Llorens (US) to develop Residency No. 8 to be held in November 2017, examining the curator’s role in facilitating social practice in contemporary art, foregrounding the ethical questions of their involvement.Read More
+PRAKSIS and Norsk Kuratorforening (The Norwegian Association of Curators) worked with curator and writer, Natasha Marie Llorens (US) to develop Curating the social: Meet me at the empty centre, which examines the curator’s role in facilitating social practice in contemporary art, foregrounding the ethical questions of their involvement.Read More

 Elvira Dyangani Ose will work closely with the archive of Guttorm Guttormsgaard and a group of local and international residents to explore make artwork and explore topics in relation to the archive.Read More